Tuesday, November 29, 2016

 Hayek was writing about central planning, in a chapter titled "Economic Control and Totalitarianism".
 But the objection to central planning is an application of his argument.
 Don't be distracted.
 Look instead at the essence of Hayek's argument: Economic issues can and do "interfere with the more basic values of life."

 Economic conditions drive politics.
-But the more we focus on politics rather than econ, the farther we are from real solutions.
+And the more we focus on politics rather than econ, the farther we are from real solutions.

 Saturday, November 5, 2016